List of Drug Rehabs for the Hispanic Community

-When looking at immigration among Hispanic and Latin American people, the problem of acculturation can be at the fore front.
-Someone who is going through cultural and psychosocial changes with trying to adapt to new and unfamiliar cultures, will experience different levels of stress.
-How someone copes with this stress is distinct for each person, but drugs and alcohol do provide an easy way to handle the stress.
+When looking at immigration among Hispanic and Latin American people, the problem of acculturation can be at the forefront.
+Someone who is going through cultural and psychosocial changes with trying to adapt to new and unfamiliar cultures will experience different levels of stress.
+How someone copes with this stress is distinct for each person, but drugs and alcohol provide an easy way to handle the stress.
 Acculturation can bring about many problems that can lead to drug and alcohol abuse, such as not being able to communicate clearly, or facing barriers with becoming a citizen.
-Other issues may occur where a new immigrant will become part of an at-risk demographic for substance abuse, and then themselves become addicted to drugs or alcohol.
-Many people from different cultures will take extra measures to fit in with those around them, and this is true with second and third generation Hispanic and Latin Americans.
-For example, the consumption of alcohol is looked at differently within each culture, and with American culture, Young Hispanic and Latin Americans may start to binge drink as a way to fit in with the crowd they are hanging around with.drinking is a common problem.
+Other issues may occur where a new immigrant will become part of an at-risk demographic for substance abuse, and then they become addicted to drugs or alcohol.
+Many people from different cultures will take extra measures to fit in with those around them, and this is true with second and third-generation Hispanic and Latin Americans.
+For example, the consumption of alcohol is looked at differently within each culture, and with American culture, binge drinking is a common problem.
+Young Hispanic and Latin Americans may start to binge drink as a way to fit in with the crowd they are hanging around with.